fectec/JohnDeereSTM32RaspPi/README.md

 In all serial interaction cases, modify **plot_serial_settings.py** to specify the serial port depending on your test environment, i.e, *COMX* for Windows or */dev/ttySX* for Linux.
 The CSV files with the data (random or serial) will be stored in the *Data* folder.
 A script for testing a serial connection is uploaded.
 Once more, the serial port is modifiable within the plot_serial_settings.py, alongside the baud rate, which is by default 115200 to ensure compatibility with the NUCLEO-F103RB intern USART peripheral which operates at the same rate.

-Finally, a **bash script** was written to simplify the process of running the plotting file.
-It ensures the current user has *access* to the *serial interface and port*, creates and activates a *Python virtual environment*, installs (if necessary) the required *packages* (Pygame, Matplotlib, Numpy, Pyserial), *changes the directory* to the location of the plotting file, *executes* it and *deactivates* the virtual environment.
+Finally, **bash scripts** were written to simplify the process of running the plotting and widget files.
+It ensures the current user has *access* to the *serial interface and port*, creates and activates a *Python virtual environment*, installs (if necessary) the required *packages* (Pygame, Matplotlib, Numpy, Pyserial), *changes the directory* to the location of the file, *executes* it and *deactivates* the virtual environment.
 Don't forget to run **sudo raspi-config** to enable the serial port.

+## RTOS

+To conclude the project, the code was refactored to add a Real-Time Operating System, in this case, using the CMSIS_V1 API for FreeRTOS.
+The program was divided into tasks, to which an approximate execution time was measured.
+Then, based on the Rate-monotonic scheduling (RMS) priority assignment algorithm, the priority of each task was determined and a feasibility analysis for such selection was performed.

 ## Bonus - OLED Screen